-- 1. Demonstrate understanding of key theories and concepts, applying them to solve questions selected from the following topics: functions and their graphs, linear and quadratic equations, matrices, linear programming, and financial mathematics. - 2.
-Solve problems in Finite Mathematics by completing daily homework assignments in problem solving. - 3.
+- 1. Apply key theories and concepts to solve problems selected from functions and their graphs, linear and quadratic equations, matrices, linear programming, and financial mathematics. - 2.
+Solve real-world problems in Finite Mathematics by using skills acquired from application problems in textbook exercises. - 3.
 Solve problems using appropriate technology translating problem from one form to another, using various problem solving strategies. - 4.
-Think critically about Finite Mathematics by applying key theories, concepts, and methods of inquiry in Finite Mathematics to novel problems, to other disciplines, and to situations that require understanding rather than rote memory.
+Apply key theories, concepts, and methods of inquiry in finite Mathematics to novel problems, to other disciplines, and to situations that require understanding rather than rote memory.

-MA161A COLLEGE ALGEBRA/TECHNICAL MATHEMATICS (4)
+MA161A COLLEGE ALGEBRA & TRIGONOMETRY I (4)

-Topics included in this course are graphs and technology, equations, and inequalities, functions and graphs, exponential and logarithmic functions, systems of equations and inequalities, and matrix applications.
+This course is the first of two courses designed to provide the mathematical tools needed by students enrolled in selected technical occupational programs.
+Topics included in this course are equations and inequalities, functions and graphs, polynomial and rational functions, exponential and logarithmic functions, and systems of linear equations and inequalities with matrices.
 Formerly MA121.
 Course offering: As needed.
-Prerequisite: Placement test, successful completion of MA110A, MA108 with a "B" or better average, or permission from a math instructor and/or advisor
+Prerequisite: Successful completion of MA 110A with a grade of "C" or better, MA 108 with a grade of "B" or better, or placement.